animist-os/crux/NOTES.md

     "r" doesn't seem to work as expected when it.s in the second expression

-    semicolons to represent left-to-right deltas within the motif?
+    semicolons to represent left-to-right deltas within the mot?

       [0; 1; 1; 1]   ===   [0, 1, 2, 3]
       [0, 3, 4, 0]   ===   [0; 3; 1; -4]